 Seek to reduce environmental impact and improve safe working environments.

 Undertaking AtoN design that complies with relevant national and international design regulations, codes, standards and best practice guidelines is considered fundamental to help achieve these recommended aims.

+The application of sustainable AtoN design practices described within this document and its references will contribute to the achievement of several of the UN sustainable development goals (SDGs) including: